zinengtang/MulAgentRef/README.md

 ## 📖 Introduction

-**** is a comprehensive dataset and platform designed to facilitate research in multi-perspective referential communication within photorealistic 3D environments.
+PersRefEx is a comprehensive dataset and platform designed to facilitate research in multi-perspective referential communication within photorealistic 3D environments.
 This project enables the study of how embodied agents (both human and AI) communicate about their surroundings from different viewpoints, aiming to achieve *communicative success*—where the listener accurately understands the speaker's intended referent.

 ![PersRefEx Overview](figs/teaser.pdf)